mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

     * Note: This call does **NOT** *add* the provided hours worked value to the existing value.
 Instead, the existing value is *overwritten* or *replaced* by the provided value.

+When a new operation category is created, it is automatically added to the default operation categories for the company.
+When future monthly reports are created, the operation category will be automatically added with a zero hour value.
+To remove an operation category from the list of defaults for a comapny, use the portal.

 Note: Ensure the account associated with the API key you use has edit accesss for the specified company.

 **Method and Path** - POST /Company/*companyID*/Report/*reportMonth*/OpCategory/*operationCategoryID*/*hoursWorked*